Kumasta/SEI-Project-2/README.md

 ### Nav bar and home page

-The nave bar is fairly simple with 3 main buttons The brand/home page link, the TV show list and favourites pages can all be accessed from here.
+The nav bar is fairly simple with 3 main buttons The brand/home page link, the TV show list and favourites pages can all be accessed from here.
 All the button have a hover a effect of inversive the text and border colour.
 The home page is made up of a random array of TV show images with a check to make sure each one is unique.
 On page load it will display a random number of TV show images displaying them in a container that spans the screen.
 A div in the middle has a black transparent background to enable users to see images behind it but also ease of readability of the site name text.
 A button below acts as the same link as the TV shows button in the nav bar.
 <img width="80%" alt="image" src="https://user-images.githubusercontent.com/94964514/159134134-1cf7e5e9-5d3e-43d6-aec4-9de0c5ca97bf.png">

+### TV shows page

+All TV shows are pulled from a GET request from the API and map in a container in our card component, the card will show basic information including the name, image and average score of the TV show.
 <img width="80%" alt="image" src="https://user-images.githubusercontent.com/94964514/159134121-38ebb398-3c49-4098-9ec2-6faa581b578f.png">

+### Search bar

+The search bar allows for real time filtering of TV shows by text and genres selected from the drop down box.
+The search/filter uses RegEx to convert search text and results into lowercase and remove all spaces to allow for slightly more lenient search results.

 <img width="80%" alt="image" src="https://user-images.githubusercontent.com/94964514/159134308-50bb2345-b03b-4be6-a3ef-d1b9a212269c.png">